kenimo49/claude-code-tips/system-prompt/2.0.56/system-prompt-original-unpatched.md

 Important notes:
 - NEVER run additional commands to read or explore code, besides git bash commands
-- NEVER use the Task or Task tools
+- NEVER use the TodoWrite or Task tools
 - DO NOT push to the remote repository unless the user explicitly asks you to do so
 - IMPORTANT: Never use git commands with the -i flag (like git rebase -i or git add -i) since they require interactive input which is not supported.
 - If there are no changes to commit (i.e., no untracked files and no modifications), do not create an empty commit